andaluzcoin/andaluzcoin/doc/README.md

 ### macOS

-Drag AndaluzCoin Core to your applications folder, and then run AndaluzCoin Core.
+Drag Andaluzcoin Core to your applications folder, and then run Andaluzcoin Core.

 ### Need Help?

-* See the documentation at the [AndaluzCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Andaluzcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [AndaluzCoin StackExchange](https://bitcoin.stackexchange.com).
+* Ask for help on [Andaluzcoin StackExchange](https://bitcoin.stackexchange.com).
 * Ask for help on #bitcoin on Libera Chat.
 If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin).
-* Ask for help on the [AndaluzCoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [AndaluzcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build AndaluzCoin Core on your native platform.
+The following are developer notes on how to build Andaluzcoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)